theheking/babs-rna-seq-2024/practical_overview/Week5_Alignment.md

         $ gunzip Homo_sapiens.GRCh38.109.gtf.gz

-First we must load kallisto to our session using `module load` as this is not installed.
+First, we must load Kallisto to our session using `module load` as this is not installed.

         $ module load kallisto

-Next run the indexing command.
+Next, run the indexing command.
 This prepares the transcriptome so that we can pseudoalign reads to it.

     $ kallisto index --index=transcriptome_Homo_sapiens_GRCh38 kallisto_human_ref/Homo_sapiens.GRCh38.cdna.all.fa.gz

 Step 2 Pseudoalignment of reads with Kallisto
 ============================================
 In this final step, we will run Kallisto on all of our files to quantify the reads.
 We will write a for loop to do this.
-Let's see once again our trimmed reads
+Let's see once again our trimmed reads.

 Using your trimmed reads

-    $ cd /srv/scratch/[your_zID]/trimmed_fastq/
+    $ cd /srv/scratch/zID/babs3291/trimmed_fastq/

 All instructions for the commands we are using are in the Kallisto manual: https://pachterlab.github.io/kallisto/manual.
 Since we are using single read data, we need to provide information on the fragment length used for the library (200) and an estimate of the standard deviation for this value - here we will have to guess (20).